adamjansch/Scrubbulator/README.md

 Scrubbulator
 ============

 **Scrubbulator** is an audio instrument designed by Adam Jansch, built in Max/MSP, for laptop performance with the laptop ensemble <a href="http://www.helopg.co.uk" title="HELOpg" target="_blank">HELOpg</a>.
-Scrubbulator mimics the effect of 'scrubbing' – listening to an audio file whilst fast-forwarding or rewinding, but with some extra features thrown in.
+Scrubbulator mimics the effect of 'scrubbing' – a technique used in reel-to-reel tape machines to precisely locate points in the tape for editing.

-Playing Scrubbulator is simple: load in an audio file, then click on the waveform to loop a short segment at the playhead.
+Playing Scrubbulator is simple: load an audio file, and click on the waveform to loop a short segment at the playhead.
 The vertical position of the mouse pointer in the waveform determines the duration of the looped section.
-Releasing the mouse button stops the loop, through there is also a latching function, enabled by pressing the 'L' key.
+Releasing the mouse button stops the loop, or looping make be latched on by pressing the 'L' key.

 Some additional functionality can be accessed over OSC: output pan and EQ are controllable through specific OSC parameter names.
 This was designed with <a href="http://hexler.net/software/touchosc" title="TouchOSC" target="_blank">TouchOSC</a> in mind.